 Dental fillings are used to repair teeth that are damaged by cavities (tooth decay) or fracture.
 The tooth- coloured varieties are the most popular of the several options available.

 Composite resin is a dental plastic used to fill most cavities or fractures.
 Your dentist will clean and shape the cavity or fracture site, usually under a local anaesthetic.
 The result is a moderately strong filling with generally pleasing cosmetic results.

 Composite resin is not as strong as the enamel of teeth, so it can wear down, chip or crack under some circumstances.
-It is also more porous than enamel and can pick up stains from foods and beverages, or from activities like cigarette smoking.
+It is also more porous than enamel and the margins can pick up stains from foods and beverages, or from activities like cigarette smoking.
 Fortunately, it is usually quite straightforward to repair or replace a damaged or stained composite resin filling.

 Composite resin is generally not ideal for very large fillings in the back teeth.
 This is because it lacks the strength to withstand the wear and tear that large fillings are exposed to.

 Tooth-coloured Dental Ceramics (Porcelain) Fillings

 If a cavity or fracture is moderately large and a tooth-coloured option is preferred, the ideal material is generally dental ceramic.
 This type of filling is called an “Onlay” (or sometimes an “Inlay”) or of further protection of a tooth is required, a crown.